RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: METHODOLOGY

 where $\rgray{R_\text{KL}} = -D_\text{KL}(\pi_\alpha \Vert \pi_\text{ref})$ is the KL divergence between the adversarial LLM and its reference model.
-To optimize $\mathbf{R}$, we propose \textbf{Multi-Objective Proximal Policy Optimization} (\textbf{MOPPO}), a new algorithm stemming from Proximal Policy Optimization (PPO), with the following objective:
+To optimize the reward vector $\mathbf{R}$, we propose \textbf{Multi-Objective Proximal Policy Optimization} (\textbf{MOPPO}), a new algorithm stemming from Proximal Policy Optimization (PPO) \textbf{\textit{{\ul characterized by the ability to optimize vector reward}}}, with the following objective: